 If you’re looking for a budget-friendly Kona hotel, we like the Royal Kona Resort.
-It’s right on Ali’i Drive so you can walk to tons of restaurants, shops, and attractions.
+It’s right on Ali’i Drive, so you can walk to tons of restaurants, shops, and attractions.
 They have a great on-site luau and a private lagoon.
-Plus they have a laundry room.
+Plus, they have a laundry room, which this mama appreciates!

 One of the most unique places to stay on the Big Island is the Volcano House.
 It’s located inside Hawaii Volcanoes National Park and it’s really affordable.
 They have an on-site restaurant, coffee bar, gift shops, and it’s across the street from the visitor’s center.

 Want help planning your Big Island vacation?
 Get my Big Island with Kids guidebook HERE!

 Now that you have an overview of the main four Hawaiian islands for families, you might have found 2 or 3 that sound like good options for your next trip to Hawaii.
 But how will you choose?

 Thankfully, I’ve written some comparison posts specifically to help families choose between 2 islands in Hawaii.

 And if you decide that you really want to visit more than 1 island, you’ll want to look into island hopping in Hawaii.
 This is where you take an inter-island flight to one or more islands.
 I usually suggest 5-7 days per island.